 Invitations were sent to reka.szentirmay@dataobservatory.eu, zuzana.gombikova@dataobservatory.eu mdr7@princeton.edu, mcroche@princeton.edu, mema@princeton.edu from antaldaniel@gmail.com.

-We do not know what is your preferred workflow / cloud storage, and Google Drive certainly not our first choice.
+We do not know what is your preferred workflow / cloud storage, and Google Drive certainly is not our first choice.
 Our team usually uses keybase.io, which has a much more secure and private shared file system, but we can stay only on github or any format that you prefer.

 If you want to raise a quick question or avoid email queues, you can find the Reprex team on keybase, the discrete open-source, crypo chat / messaging / social media platform.